 CFTO joined the new CTN (Canadian Television Network - later CTV) on October 1.
 The network was launched by Spence Caldwell, one of the original applicants for channel 9.
 Other affiliated stations were in Halifax, Montreal, Ottawa, Winnipeg and Vancouver (CFRN Edmonton would join once the CBC had its station on the air there).

-On-the-air: Don Parish (news anchor), Pat Murray, Dave Devall, Don Cameron, Ruth Freems, Terri Clark, and Rai Purdy.
+On-the-air: Don Parrish (news anchor), Pat Murray, Dave Devall, Don Cameron, Ruth Freems, Terri Clark, and Rai Purdy.
 Sports: Johnny Esaw, Tim Ryan, Joe Chrysdale, Annis Stukus, and Brian McFarlane.
 For the record, Devall joined the second week CFTO was on the air.
 Murray Chercover became director of programming.

 Led by CFTO, the CTV affiliates created the Independent Television Organization (ITO) as a group to make joint buys of U.S. programming, with Murray Chercover chairing the Committee.